 This recipe actually takes my Vietnamese Chicken Meatball recipe and gives it a different spin for a hearty and satisfying meal!

-- Asian flavors — fish sauce, sesame oil, rice vinegar
+• Asian flavors — fish sauce, sesame oil, rice wine vinegar.

 How To Make Banh Mi Burgers

-- Pickle the carrots: combine water, rice vinegar, sugar and salt to create the pickling liquid.
+• Pickle the carrots: in a glass bowl, combine water, rice vinegar, sugar and salt to create the pickling liquid.
 Pour it over thin slices of carrot and allow it to pickle for at least 30 minutes.

-- Make the chicken patties: in a large bowl, combine all the ingredients for the burger mix and form into 4 patties.
-Cook the burgers on an outdoor grill, grill pan or skillet until the internal temperature reaches 165°F.
+• Make the chicken patties: in a large bowl, combine all the ingredients for the burger mix.
+Divide burgers into 4 equal portions.
+Cook the burgers on an outdoor grill, grill pan or skillet over medium heat to medium-high heat until the internal temperature reaches 165°F.

 Helpful Recipe Tips